sara-nl/sdrdocs/source/pages/advanced/objects.rst

 Deposits have their own landing page that give a complete description of the object.
 Deposits are indexed for search and can be harvested by external metadata catalogues.

-.. _advanced-objects-collection:
+.. _advanced-objects-collections:

 Collections
 _________________

-A collection is an object containing one or more deposits or other collections and is described by a set of metadata and can be referred to by a unique DOI and/or PID.
+A collection is a bundle of a (large) number of deposits and/or collections.
+Collections allow to create structure in your publications and make your data easier to understand and find.
+Collection are annotated using similar metadata as deposits and can be referred to by a unique DOI and/or PID.
 Collections do not contain files.

 Collections have their own landing page that give a complete description of the object.
 They are indexed for search and can be harvested by external metadata catalogues.